 Is your contractor local and registered with the Secretary of State?

 It’s really important to check if your contractor is a Licensed and Locally owned or operated business.
 Many companies come every year to capitalize on storm repairs, however some don’t take the proper steps to “sign the book” on their way in.
 The reason for this is they have no intention of sticking around if the work runs out or the warranty repairs become too much of a hassle to complete.
 Don’t do business with a company that has no investment in the community, your project, or most importantly- your satisfaction and protection.

-Premier Roofing is licensed in Colorado, Wyoming, Kansas, Missouri, Illinois, Iowa and Nebraska.
+Premier Roofing is licensed in Colorado, Wyoming, Kansas, Missouri, Iowa and Nebraska.
 We have local, permanent offices in Denver, Colorado Springs, Fort Collins, Kansas City, Chicago and Omaha.

 Is your contractor highly rated and accredited by the Better Business Bureau?